danielnovello/geoWifi/README.md

 # geoWifi

-Scan for available SSID's and if your SSID is found, trigger a policy in Jamf
+Scan for available SSID's and if your SSID is found, trigger a policy in Jamf (Potentailly anything you want to happen)

  <b>Usage:</b>

  <code>sudo ./geoWifi "SSID"</code>

   If SSID found

 <img src="https://github.com/djquazzi/djquazzi.github.io/blob/master/images/Alert.png" width="400">